robich/operating-systems-2015/assignment04/skeleton/report.md

 Done

 ## 2. Parse BPB sector
-Done, but at the time being your python test fails, this is strange.
+Done, but at the time being your python test fails, we need to fix something.

 ## 3. vfat_next_cluster
 Done